Skip to main content

 At the same time, it noted, Kolkata and Chennai witnessed an "extraordinary YoY surge in new launches, with increases of 128.8% and 105.0%, respectively, signalling a significant revival of developer activity."

-Refusing to extend similar praise to Ahmedabad, Gujarat’s business capital, despite the boost being "injected" by the powers-that-be into the GIFT City project next to the city, the report—which analyses the real estate boom in eight top cities: Mumbai, Pune, Hyderabad, Bengaluru, Chennai, Delhi-NCR, Kolkata, and Ahmedabad—finds that India’s real estate sector may be standing "on the cusp of a trillion-dollar transformation," projected to touch USD 1 trillion by 2030, and "evolving faster than ever."
+Refusing to extend similar praise to Ahmedabad, Gujarat’s business capital, despite the boost being "injected" by the powers-that-be through the high profile GIFT City project next to the city, the report—which analyses the real estate boom in eight top cities: Mumbai, Pune, Hyderabad, Bengaluru, Chennai, Delhi-NCR, Kolkata, and Ahmedabad—finds that India’s real estate sector may be standing "on the cusp of a trillion-dollar transformation," projected to touch USD 1 trillion by 2030, and "evolving faster than ever."

 However, it laments that the July to September quarter also saw a "contraction in the total number of units sold" despite a "significant increase in the aggregate transactional value," suggesting "a clear indicator of the premium segment’s growing dominance."
 This, the market "recorded" a year-on-year decline of 0.1%.
 It commented, "This near-flat performance reflects cautious optimism in the residential market, with both buyers and developers taking a measured approach amid evolving macroeconomic conditions."